 The biggest mistake Thelosen observes is that companies try to build and write all their connectors in-house.
 That is a huge waste of time and puts the project in danger.
 If it is your core competency and your name happens to be Data Virtuality, it makes sense to build these connectors in-house.
 If not, it is unwise.

 Should I use a set of specialised tools, or a full stack BI tool?

-There are some full stack systems on the market that do everything from loading, centralisation, to the analysis.
-Lucas Thelosen, Founder of DAS42, recommends separating those steps.
+There are some full stack systems on the market that do everything from loading and centralization, right through to the analysis.
+Thelosen recommends separating those steps.
 By using a full stack solution, a common example would be Domo dashboards, you run into the problem that you do not have any access to your data warehouse - which limits the ability of your data scientist to examine it thoroughly.
-Beside this, you are also tied to the vendor who is controlling the speed of your database, which effectively means that the vendor owns your database.
-Therefore it is important that companies own their own data and have it in-house and fully accessible.
+Additionally, you are also tied to the vendor who is controlling the speed of your database, which effectively means that the vendor owns your database.
+Therefore, it is important that companies own their own data and have it in-house and fully accessible.

-Imagine a merger or an acquisition situation: from the perspective of company value and integration, it would be preferable to own your golden nuggets, your data.
+Imagine a merger or an acquisition situation: from the perspective of company value and integration, it would be preferable to own your golden nuggets, that is, your data.

 Furthermore, moving away from a full stack BI tool is difficult.
 Having separate components allows companies to switch easily between each component of the BI stack.
-Data warehouse, data integration solutions and analytics solutions can often be chopped and changed about according to need.
-This enables companies to be truly agile, as they can adapt their BI stack at the speed their business changes.
-Companies with full stack BI tools lack these possibilities and suffer from a chronic data disadvantage as a consequence.
+Data warehouse solutions, data integration solutions and analytics solutions can often be chopped and changed according to need.
+This enables companies to be truly agile because they can adapt their BI stack at the speed their business changes.
+Companies with full stack BI tools lack these possibilities and consequently suffer from a chronic data disadvantage.

-You find the entire video series right here on our YouTube channel.
+You can find the entire video series right here on our YouTube channel.